John-Akech/Summative-Assignment---Model-Training-and-Evaluation/README.md

 | Logistic Regression     | 0.9897       | 0.9843       | 1.0000        | 0.9691      | 0.9997       |
 | **Best Neural Network** | **0.9809**   | **0.9713**   | **0.9734**    | **0.9691**  | **0.9984**   |

-Interestingly, Logistic Regression outperformed my Neural Network, achieving the highest accuracy and ROC AUC score.
+Interestingly, **Logistic Regression outperformed the Neural Network**, achieving the highest accuracy and ROC AUC score.
 This suggests that for this dataset, a simpler model with well-tuned hyperparameters (e.g., regularization strength, solver type) may generalize better than a deep neural network.

-**Next Steps**
+## Discussion

+The results highlight several key insights:

+1. **Regularization**: Adding L1 and L2 regularization improved model generalization, with the best-performing instance using both.
+2. **Early Stopping**: Helped prevent overfitting and contributed to better performance in most cases.
+3. **Learning Rate**: A smaller learning rate (0.0001) resulted in better model convergence and higher accuracy.
+4. **Optimizers**: Adam performed consistently well compared to other optimizers.

+Despite optimizing hyperparameters, **Logistic Regression surprisingly outperformed the Neural Network**, suggesting that simpler models can be highly effective given the right conditions.

+## Next Steps

-- Further optimize the Neural Network by fine-tuning dropout rates and batch normalization.
+- **Further optimize** the Neural Network by fine-tuning dropout rates and batch normalization.

-- Try ensemble techniques to combine Neural Networks with traditional ML models.
+- **Experiment with ensemble techniques**, combining Neural Networks with traditional ML models.

-- Experiment with additional architectures such as CNNs or Transformers if applicable.
+- **Explore alternative architectures** such as CNNs or Transformers if applicable.

-- Deploy the best model and create an API for real-world predictions.
+- **Deploy the best model** and create an API for real-world predictions.

-**Submission Details**

-I have included:
+## Submission Details

+The project includes:

- - The complete code for training and evaluating the models.
+- **Complete code** for training and evaluating the models.

-- A 5-minute video explaining the implementation, hyperparameters, and findings.
+- **A 5-minute video** explaining the implementation, hyperparameters, and findings.

 Feel free to explore my work and suggest improvements!